 Now, this data can be sliced and diced based on any criteria.
 Analysts can perform simple statistical analysis and advanced Natural Language Processing techniques.
 That’s the beauty of the web data when it gets extracted and delivered in an easy-to-consume manner without compromising on the quality.

-Getting large-scale structured data out of web pages at a certain frequency via “web scraping” is truly a complex technical process that is tremendously helping people whose job is to prepare and analyze the information available in web pages.
-Fully managed web crawling service providers such as PromptCloud are at the forefront in this space.
+Getting large-scale structured data out of web pages at a certain frequency via “web scraping” is truly a complex technical process that is tremendously helping people whose job is to prepare and analyze the information available on web pages.
+Fully managed web crawling service providers, such as PromptCloud are at the forefront in this space.

 The REST-ful API exposed by PromptCloud can be used to consume web data without worrying about the maintenance of the crawler.
 However, it works in a manner completely different from the “data extraction tools”.
 Primarily because of the nature of the operation.
 It sits a sweet spot between a product and a fully customizable web crawling platform.

 PromptCloud’s fully managed web scraping service requires the following from the client: